hafsahj/Chilled-Water-leak-detection/README.md

 └── README.md
 ```

-## Approach 1 — LSTM Autoencoder
+## Approach 1: LSTM Autoencoder

-- **Input:** 24-timestep (48h) windows of building-level features, 2-hourly resolution.
-- **Model:** two-layer LSTM encoder/decoder trained to reconstruct normal operating windows.
-- **Detection:** windows in the top percentile of reconstruction error are flagged anomalous; error is then attributed back to individual buildings and weighted into a `LeakScore` (see `src/scoring.py` for the rationale — elevated flow/conductivity with a *smaller* temperature differential is the leak signature).
+Takes 24-timestep (48h) windows of building-level features at 2-hourly resolution and feeds them into a two-layer LSTM encoder/decoder trained to reconstruct normal operating windows.
+Windows with the highest reconstruction error get flagged as anomalies, and that error gets attributed back to individual buildings to produce a `LeakScore` (see `src/scoring.py` for the reasoning: a leak tends to show up as higher flow and conductivity with a smaller temperature differential).

-## Approach 2 — Leak-Signature Scoring
+## Approach 2: Leak-Signature Scoring

-- **Signals:** Flow, DeltaT, StationCO, weather-adjusted (regressed on heat index, residuals used) to remove seasonal effects.
-- **Method:** rolling mean/std thresholding to flag spikes across Flow, DeltaT, and StationCO simultaneously, isolating the specific culprit building.
-- **Trade-off vs. Approach 1:** faster, more interpretable, no training required — at the cost of relying on hand-tuned thresholds rather than learned normal behavior.
+Weather-adjusts each building's Flow, DeltaT, and StationCO, then uses rolling mean/std thresholding to catch spikes across all three signals at once, pointing to the specific culprit building.
+It's faster and more interpretable than the autoencoder, no training needed, but it relies on hand-tuned thresholds instead of learned normal behavior.

 ## Setup